Discovery Place: History

 The museum traces its history to 1946, and the foundation of a small museum on Cecil Street, Charlotte, by Laura Owens, a schoolteacher.
 The popularity of this museum led to the foundation of the Children's Nature Center adjacent to the new Freedom Park.
 This museum opened in 1951, with a focus on bringing families and nature together.
 It further expanded in 1965 to include a planetarium.
 By the 1970s, it had been renamed the Charlotte Nature Museum.

-At tis time, interest in science education was growing, in part due to the space race between the United States and the Soviet Union.
+At this time, interest in science education was growing, in part due to the space race between the United States and the Soviet Union.
 The community of Charlotte approved funding and plans for a comprehensive hands-on science and technology center, and it was decided to locate the new museum on North Tryon Street to encourage development in uptown Charlotte and maximize access in the growing city.

-This new museum opened in 1981, known as Discovery Place at 301 North Tryon Street with 72000 sqft of space.
+This new museum opened in 1981, known as Discovery Place with 72000 sqft of space.
 Its first director was Russell Peithman.
 The facility expanded as the needs of the community grew.
-In 1986, exhibition space was added to accommodate traveling exhibitions and, in 1991, The Charlotte Observer IMAX® Dome Theatre opened as the first giant-screen motion picture theatre in the Carolinas.
+In 1986, exhibition space was added to accommodate traveling exhibitions and, in 1991, The Charlotte Observer IMAX Dome Theatre opened as the first giant-screen motion picture theatre in the Carolinas.
 The Carol Grotnes Belk Education and Parking Complex was completed in 1996.
-In 2010, Discovery Place was significantly redeveloped, with an 18-month, $31.6 million renovation, resulting in a re-designed museum with new interactive exhibitions and state-of-the-art labs to encourage visitors to engage in real-world science problem solving.
+In 2010, Discovery Place was significantly redeveloped, with an 18-month, $31.6 million renovation.

 The museum has continued to grow with the expansion of the community, and the first Discovery Place Kids museum was opened in 2010 in Huntersville, North Carolina.
-Planned as a network of community-based children's museums, Discovery Place Kids aspires to maximize the whole child by offering imaginative environments that encourage learning through play.
-Through public-private partnerships, the network continues to expand with a second Discovery Place Kids opened in 2013 in Rockingham, North Carolina.
+Through public-private partnerships, the network continues to expand with a second Discovery Place Kids that opened in 2013 in Rockingham, North Carolina.

-Discovery Place has committed to training the region's educators to be inspired and inspiring teachers of Science, technology, engineering, and mathematics (STEM) education.
 In 2014, Discovery Place Education Studio at Bank of America STEM Center for Career Development opened on the museum's uptown campus.
-The program is dedicated to educator professional development with a goal of advancing student and teacher attitudes and achievements in STEM.

 In 2016, the organization rebranded as Discovery Place, consisting of three brands: Discovery Place Science in uptown Charlotte, Discovery Place Nature in Freedom Park and Discovery Place Kids in Huntersville and Rockingham.
 Additionally, the organization provides professional development through the Education Studio and educational programming through its community outreach program.